 History of the Cesky Terrier

 It might seem like a far-fetched idea to design your ideal dog, but Frantisek Horak, a hunter from the city of Prague, had a vision in mind for a new dog breed.
-In the mid-1900’s, Horak decided to embark on a breeding program to produce a terrier that would be an adaptable hunter but an easy-going and trainable companion canine.
+In the mid-1900s, Horak decided to embark on a breeding program to produce a terrier that would be an adaptable hunter, but also an easygoing and trainable companion dog.

 Some terriers, while tenacious hunters, tend to be headstrong and dominant.
-The goal for the Cesky was to breed a small terrier that wouldn’t lose the ability to hunt independently or with a pack but would also be more easygoing and obedient.
+The goal for the Cesky was to breed a small terrier that could still hunt independently or with a pack while being more easygoing and obedient than others.

-To achieve his vision, Horak started selectively breeding Scottish terriers and Sealyham terriers that had the ideal type and traits for this new breed.
+To achieve his vision, Horak started selectively breeding Scottish terriers and Sealyham terriers that had the ideal traits for this new breed.
 While it isn’t well-documented, some speculation exists that the Dandie Dinmont terrier and wirehaired dachshund were also contributors to the Cesky gene pool.
-This isn’t a stretch to believe, since Dandie Dinmonts are known for their docile temperament—a top concern for Horak, while dachshunds have the long and low body type with the ability to hunt game large and small.
+This isn’t a stretch to believe, since Dandie Dinmonts are known for their docile temperament—a top concern for Horak—while dachshunds have a long, low body type with the ability to hunt game large and small.

-Despite the setbacks that many breeds experienced in the face of World War II when breeding populations were low and resources were limited, Horak saw to it that the progress he had made with the Cesky terrier wasn’t halted.
+Despite the setbacks that many breeds experienced in the face of World War II when breeding populations were low and resources were limited, Horak ensured that his progress with the Cesky terrier wasn’t halted.
 In 1963, the Federation Cynologique Internationale (FCI) granted the breed official recognition.

-About two decades elapsed before the Cesky terrier was first imported to the United States in the 1980’s.
-It would take several more decades before the breed achieved AKC recognition—which occurred in 2011.
-Today, this Bohemian terrier is on the AKC’s list of rarest dog breeds, making it all the more special to find one.
+About two decades elapsed before the Cesky terrier was first imported to the United States in the 1980s.
+It would take several more decades before the breed achieved AKC recognition, which occurred in 2011.
+Today, this Bohemian terrier is on the AKC’s list of the rarest dog breeds, making it all the more special to find one.

 Cesky Terrier Care

-As a small but active dog breed, you can expect the Cesky to be ready for a good, long walk each day and he can even join you for a jog.
+As a small but active dog breed, you can expect the Cesky to be ready for long walks each day (and he can even join you for a jog).
 If you enjoy hiking or backpacking, this terrier will be right there with you—just be aware that his short stature means he might have some limitations when it comes to scrambling up rocks or negotiating river crossings.
 About one hour of activity per day in the form of walks, running in the yard, or playing games is sufficient to keep your Cesky happy.

-When enjoying the great outdoors with a Cesky, remember that this dog was bred to be an avid hunter, so they can be very prey driven.
-It’s best to keep your dog on a leash or safely inside a fence to avoid a wild chase and the chance of disaster.
+When enjoying the great outdoors with a Cesky, remember that these dogs were bred to be avid hunters, so they can be very prey-driven.
+It’s important to keep your terrier on a leash or safely inside a fence to avoid a wild chase and unsafe situations.

 These dogs are known to be affectionate and loyal with family members, but more reserved with strangers.
 They’re not particularly standoffish or even aggressive—just wary until they feel comfortable with the newcomer.
-A big bark in comparison to the Cesky’s relative small size serves as a good warning of intruders but that’s about all this breed has to offer in terms of watchdog abilities.
+A big bark in comparison to the Cesky’s small size also serves as a good warning of intruders.

-The breed does well with well-mannered children and can be taught to cohabitate with other animals.
-Proper socialization is key, especially with cats and similarly sized dogs since the Cesky can be domineering.
-It’s important to avoid letting your Cesky freely mingle with pocket pets like gerbils, hamsters, ferrets, etc., since these small creatures can easily trigger the Cesky’s prey drive.
+The breed can live happily with well-mannered children, and it can be taught to cohabitate with other animals.
+Proper socialization is key, especially with cats and similarly-sized dogs since the Cesky can be domineering.
+It’s important to avoid letting your Cesky freely mingle with pocket pets like gerbils, hamsters, ferrets, and others since these small creatures can easily trigger the Cesky’s prey drive.

 Common Health Problems

-Springing from careful breeding of pedigreed pooches, the Cesky is known as a healthy breed with few common health problems.
+Springing from the careful breeding of pedigreed dogs, the Cesky is known as a healthy breed with few common health problems.
 Breeders that are committed to helping the Cesky continue to thrive and grow in popularity are key to continuing the longevity and healthy nature of this breed.
 However, like most purebred dogs, it is still susceptible to a few inherited issues.